tomorroN/aws-solution-architect/networking-notes.md

 Instances in your VPC do not require public IP addresses to communicate with resources in the service.
 AWS PrivateLink simplifies the security of data shared with cloud-based applications by eliminating the exposure of data to the public Internet.
 When you use VPC endpoint, the traffic between your VPC and the other AWS service does not leave the Amazon network
+- Endpoints can be of two types:
+  - **Interface Endpoint**: An elastic network interface (ENI) with a private IP address that serves as an entry point for traffic destined to a supported AWS service or a VPC endpoint service.
+  - **Gateway Endpoint**: A gateway that you specify as a target in your route table for traffic destined to a supported AWS service.
+    Currently, gateway endpoints are supported for Amazon S3 and DynamoDB.

 **VPC Peering connection** - A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them using private IPv4 addresses or IPv6 addresses.
 Instances in either VPC can communicate with each other